 Ultimately, practicing healthy communication skills and coping strategies can help families create lasting change.
 It also opens the doors for generational healing, helping families break down generational patterns that contribute to unhealthy family interactions, emotional pain, and problematic behaviors.

 At Charlie Health, we deliver high-quality, comprehensive mental health care to adolescents, young adults, and their families, so you can work with each other instead of against each other.
-Our virtual intensive outpatient treatment program combines family therapy, one-on-one psychotherapy, group therapy, and access to psychiatric support (if appropriate with your treatment plan and needs) to build a successful foundation for family recovery that fosters healthy communication and emotional processing.
+Our virtual intensive outpatient treatment program (IOP)combines family therapy, one-on-one psychotherapy, and supported groups to build a successful foundation for family recovery that fosters healthy communication and emotional processing.